 \section{Conclusion and future work}

 In this paper, we offered a theoretical analysis on how post-hoc explanations relates to a single-layer multi-head attention-based network.
-Our work contributes to the ongoing debate in this area by providing exact and approximate expressions for post-hoc explanations.
-Through these expressions, we were able to highlight the fundamental differences between attention, gradient, and perturbation-based explanations.
+Our work contributes to the ongoing debate in this area by providing exact and approximate expressions for post-hoc explanations on such model.
+Through these expressions, we were able to highlight the fundamental differences between attention-based, gradient-based, and perturbation-based explanations.
 This deeper understanding not only enriches the ongoing discourse surrounding interpretability but also offers valuable insights for practitioners and researchers navigating the complexities of transformers' interpretation.

 It is crucial to acknowledge that the quest for perfect explanations remains elusive; no single method has emerged as entirely satisfactory.
 However, it is clear that current models employ attention scores in a non-intuitive manner to arrive at the final prediction.
 In particular, these scores go through a series of further transformations, which is ignored when looking solely at attention scores.
-These scores also always provide a positive explanation, in contrast to perturbation-based and gradient-based approaches.
+These scores also always provide a positive explanation, in contrast to (most) perturbation-based and gradient-based approaches.
 For these reasons, we believe that they can extract more valuable insights than a mere examination of attention weights.
 This finding aligns with the assertions made by \citet{bastings2020elephant}.